NeuroTechX/ntx_slack_archive/studentclubs.md

  >For the fixed challenge competition, the instructions say "home-made acquisition board" do they mean fully homemade i.e. design and print the PCB in a microfabrication lab or can we buy a raspberry pi and work from there?

+11/13/2017 8:56 PM

+ **yannick** :

+ >You can use existing parts.
+We are currently trying to define a fair evaluation grid as we want to encourage people to both have a good signal quality and learn the electronics behind it.
+That being said, it is hard to do everything from scratch and get a good quality.
+So we want the students to pick their own fight.
+Either they buy parts and have a better signal or they do it themselves and might have a poorer quality.

+>
+The burden will be on the evaluation jury to come up with a fair evaluation system.

+>
+Well try to send more information soon.